 • Finding that your drinking interferes with your school, work, or home life

-• Continuing to drink despite the problems alcohol causes with your family or friends
+• Continuing to drink despite alcohol-related problems with your family or friends, or the effects of alcohol use

-• Stopping participating in activities or hobbies you once loved in order to drink instead
+• Stopping participating in activities or hobbies you once loved to drink instead

 • Finding yourself in dangerous or life-threatening situations as a result of your drinking

-• Continuing drinking even though it negatively affects your mood or how you feel about yourself
+• Continuing to drink even though it negatively affects your mood or how you feel about yourself

-• Realizing you need to drink more in order to feel the effect you are looking for
+• Realizing you need to drink more to feel the effect you are looking for

-• Noticing symptoms of alcohol withdrawal when you stop drinking for a period of time
+• Noticing alcohol withdrawal symptoms when you stop drinking for a period of time

 Quitting alcohol addiction frees you from these symptoms and so much more!
 Have you been thinking about quitting drinking?
 The benefits of doing so are practically endless!